skunklabz/tk4-hercules/docs/IMAGE_OPTIMIZATION.md

 # Docker Image Optimization

-This document outlines the optimization strategies implemented to minimize the TKX-Hercules Docker image size.
+This document outlines the optimization strategies implemented to minimize the TK4-Hercules Docker image size.

 ## Optimization Results